($1,173) Cost to ship a car from Sacramento, CA to Kansas City, MO

 The time of the year

-Seasonal demand and weather conditions in both Sacramento and Kansas City can impact car shipping prices.
+The time of year and weather conditions in Sacramento and Kansas City play a major role in determining car shipping rates.

 Sacramento has hot, dry summers and mild to cool winters with occasional rainfall.
 The wet season is generally October through April.
 The foggiest months are December and January.
 Tule fog can be extremely dense, lowering visibility to less than 100 feet and making driving conditions extremely hazardous.
 Be sure to check your weather app to avoid rain and heavy fog.